cracker-cn/cracker-cn/README.md

 ### Hi there 👋

 😄 I'm cracker and I Like programming and design <br/>
-🌱 I’m currently learning .NetCore and React <br/>
+🌱 I’m currently learning .NetCore and Vue <br/>
 📫 How to reach me: qq(1491184849) or email(crackerwork@126.com) <br/>
 📰 My blog address: https://www.cnblogs.com/crackerwork <br/>